usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-1/In-Class Materials/2_Module 1 Facilitator Guide.md

 ---

-### 4. Discussion: User Persona
+### 4. Discussion: User persona

    Total time allocation: 10 min

-   #### Activity Instructions:
+   #### Activity instructions:

 * **Purpose:** Participants are required to think specifically about how to communicate the key elements that support their users’ needs.
 * Expected Outcomes: Learners will be able to prioritize users’ needs when delivering a product or service.
 * **Materials needed:**
   * Whiteboard and markers or digital collaboration tool (optional)
 * **Instructions:**
-  Introduce the activity
+  Introduce the activity.

   **Prompts:**
   * Think about a service your agency provides.
 If you had to create a persona for one of your users, what are three things you would include about their needs or behaviors?